GeoscienceAustralia/uncover-ml/pbs/README.md

 $ qsub submit_tests.sh
 ```

-### ipympi
+### MPIRun

-In the pbs folder there is a helper script called `ipympi`.
-It takes a single
-argument which is a command to run.
-It will run 1 copy of that command,
-along with 1 ipyparallel controller and (n-2) ipyparallel engines, where
-n is the total number of processors assigned via mpirun.
-For example,
-on the command line we could do something like
+MPI is now used to automatically initialise a cluster.
+To run a demo simply
+do

 ```
-mpirun -n 4 ipympi <command>
+mpirun -n 4 <command>
 ```

 whilst a PBS job submission might look like this: